Mass Law Blog

 During training, the LLM is exposed to this preprocessed data, learning to predict patterns and relationships between tokens.
 This is an iterative process where the model makes predictions, compares them to the actual data, and adjusts its internal parameters to improve accuracy.
 This process, known as “backpropagation,” is repeated billions of times across the entire dataset.
 In a large LLM this can take months, operating 24/7 on a massive system of graphics processing chips.

-The Invisible Transformation: From Text to Numbers
+The Transformation From Text to Numbers

 – No Side-by-Side Comparison: In traditional copyright cases, courts rely heavily on comparing the original work side-by-side with the allegedly infringing material.
 With LLMs, this is impossible.
 You can’t “read” an LLM or print it out for comparison.